psidex/DiscordHealthCheck/README.md

 A small library and command line app to automate Docker health checks for [discord.py](https://discordpy.readthedocs.io/en/latest/) bots.

+## How it works

+The library has 1 function, `start`.
+This takes a `discord.Client` object as well as various optional parameters.
+This function creates a TCP socket server and when a client connects, it tests the discord client for various things that indicate its health.
+The result of this health check is then sent to the client.

+The CLI app is a simple client that connects to the server and determines its exit code from what the server sends.

 ## Installation

 `pip install discordhealthcheck`